Inca Trail 4 Days Trek / Machu Picchu Hiking Tours

 Walking Sticks (Pair): $15

 Huayna Picchu is the mountain that stands next to Machu Picchu.
-It is a 45 minute hike to the top.
-Going back down is quite steep, if you are scared of heights.
-This is done after your tour of Machu Picchu.
+It is a 45-minute hike to the top.
+Going back down is quite steep if you are scared of heights.
+You would do this after your tour of Machu Picchu.
 The cost is $75.
 Arrangements need to be made at least one month in advance, due to popularity.
-Please understand that weather is out of our control.
+Please understand that the weather is out of our control.

 We can depart any day of the week, as long as permits are available.
 Please remember, permits are only needed for your start date.
 Our season runs from March through January.
 Private treks are based on the number of people in a group.

 Three trekkers: $1560

 Seven trekkers: $1090

 Student discounts apply to anyone who has a valid UNIVERSITY STUDENT CARD at the time of the trek or who is 17-years-old or younger.
 For those using a University Student Card our under 17-years-old, we need to see a copy of their card or passport at the time of booking to receive the discount.

 Please send all to firstname.lastname@example.org.

 As you see in our Additional Options, there are several optional upgrades you can include in this trip.
 Below is a quick list of prices.